-The B. sacra (Omani luban) tree is native to Yemen, Oman, and Somalia.
+The Omani Frankincense yielding tree is Boswellia sacra (Omani luban).
+The tree is native to Yemen, Oman, and Somalia.
 It yields the best and most prized frankincense gum.
 The tree rarely grows taller than 20 feet.
-It bears whitish yellow flowers.
-Phytochemical analysis of the essential oil from botanically certified oleogum resin of B. sacra show that E-β-cymene and limonene make up 97.3 percent of the oil, followed by sesquiterpene E caryophyllene at 2.7 percent (Al-Harrasi and Al-Saidi, 2008).
+It bears whitish-yellow flowers.
+Phytochemical analysis of the essential oil from botanically certified oleogum resin of B. sacra shows that E-β-cymene and limonene make up 97.3 percent of the oil, followed by sesquiterpene E caryophyllene at 2.7 percent (Al-Harrasi and Al-Saidi, 2008).
 This analysis further shows a complete absence of diterpenes.

 Boswellia sacra resin exudes from the stem when the bark is either naturally or artificially stripped.
-Tapping of the resin is done by blazing, or cutting, the tree at multiple points.
+Tapping the resin is done by blazing or cutting the tree at multiple points.
 The resin forms tears, which are left in situ (the place of exudation) to dry and then collected by gum collectors.
 The blazes must be refreshed twice annually in spring and fall to re-open the channel, similar to other resin-yielding trees.
-The best resin is clear white with a greenish tinge, and it is said to be reserved for the Sultan of Oman.
+The best resin is clear white with a greenish tinge, which is said to be reserved for the Sultan of Oman.
 Very little resin is exported.

-Studies further indicate that the Oman stands suffer from endemism, which diminishes gene pool diversity and increases the threat of extinction.
-The absence of a scientific supply chain, inadequate habitat protection, and the geopolitical situation in Yemen and Somalia has further adversely impacted the habitat.
+Studies further indicate that Oman suffers from endemism, which diminishes gene pool diversity and increases the threat of extinction.
+The absence of a scientific supply chain, inadequate habitat protection, and the geopolitical situation in Yemen and Somalia have further adversely impacted the habitat.

-The antibacterial, anti-inflammatory, and anticarcinogenic properties of the oleoresin have also been tested and validated in animal trials.
-Treatment with essential oil of frankincense enhanced cell death and decreased growth of human breast cancer and skin cancer cells, indicating possible pharmaceutical use.
+The antibacterial, anti-inflammatory, and anticarcinogenic properties of oleoresin have also been tested and validated in animal trials.
+Treatment with the essential oil of frankincense enhanced cell death and decreased the growth of human breast cancer and skin cancer cells, indicating possible pharmaceutical use.

-Tests conducted on the fungi Aspergillus flavus and Aspergillus parasiticus reveal that the resin and oil of B. sacra reduces carcinogenic and other deleterious effects of the fungus, validating its traditional use as a food preservative.
+Tests conducted on the fungi Aspergillus flavus and Aspergillus parasiticus reveal that the resin and oil of B. sacra reduce carcinogenic and other deleterious effects of the fungus, validating its traditional use as a food preservative.
 The essential oil, which is distilled from gum crystals, is used in aromatherapy and massage oils and sold under various trade formulations.
-It has a soothing effect on the nerves and takes four to six hours to evaporate, properties which make it a useful fixative in incense making.
+It has a soothing effect on the nerves and takes four to six hours to evaporate, making it a useful fixative in incense making.